Abraham Yachini: Life

 He studied under Joseph Trani of Constantinople (died 1644), and under Mordecai, a German kabbalist.
-From the latter he probably derived the touch of mysticism which, combined with cunning and great intelligence, made him the most suitable representative of Sabbatai Zevi.
-Yachini persuaded Sabbatai Zevi, who at that time was convinced that he was the Messiah, but was timid and fearful of proclaiming himself, boldly to declare his claims.
-It was in Constantinople, about 1653, that Sabbatai Zevi became acquainted with Yachini, who, on account of his learning and oratorical powers, enjoyed a great reputation in his native town.
+From the latter, he probably derived the touch of mysticism, which, combined with cunning and great intelligence, made him the most suitable representative of Sabbatai Zevi.
+Yakhini persuaded Sabbatai Zevi, who at that time was convinced that he was the Messiah, but was timid and fearful of proclaiming himself, boldly to declare his claims.
+In Constantinople, about 1653, Sabbatai Zevi became acquainted with Yakhini, who, on account of his learning and oratorical powers, enjoyed an excellent reputation in his native town.
 He is described by contemporaries as the best preacher of his day.

-Yachini is said by some to have put into the hands of Sabbatai Zevi a spurious book in archaic characters, which, he assured him, contained the Scriptural proof of his Messianic origin.
+Some say that Yakhini had put into the hands of Sabbatai Zevi a spurious book in archaic characters, which, he assured him, contained the scriptural proof of his Messianic origin.
 This fabrication, entitled The Great Wisdom of Solomon, began as follows:

-In this manner, and in a style imitating the ancient apocalypses, this fabrication, attributed by some scholars to Yachini, who was a master of Hebrew diction, continues to describe the vision which had appeared to the fictitious Abraham.
+In this manner and a style imitating the ancient apocalypses, this fabrication, attributed by some scholars to Yakhini, who was a master of Hebrew diction, continues to describe the vision which had appeared to the fictitious Abraham.
 (Other scholars attribute the letter to Nathan of Gaza.)
-Sabbatai Zevi accepted this work as an actual revelation and determined to go to Thessaloniki—the paradise of kabbalists—and there begin his public activity.
-Zevi was not ungrateful, and later appointed Yachini among the kings whom he purposed to enthrone over his prospective worldwide empire.
+Sabbatai Zevi accepted this work as an actual revelation and determined to go to Thessaloniki—the paradise of kabbalists—and began his public activity there.
+Zevi was not ungrateful and later appointed Yachini among the kings he chose to enthrone over his prospective worldwide empire.

-Yachini on his side proved himself not unworthy of the confidence shown by his master.
-He gave proof of his devotion at the time when Sabbatai Zevi was in prison in Constantinople, and when even the greatest enthusiast could no longer be in doubt concerning his true character.
+Yakhini, on his side, proved himself not unworthy of the confidence shown by his master.
+He gave proof of his devotion at the time when Sabbatai Zevi was in prison in Constantinople, and when even the most significant enthusiast could no longer be in doubt concerning his true character.
 He forged official opinions of the rabbinical council of Constantinople in favor of Sabbatai's claims to Messiahship.
-With great subtlety he obtained influence over two Polish rabbis who, as delegates of the Jews of eastern Europe, had come to Constantinople in order to investigate the claims of Sabbatai, and exercised such influence over them as to lead them to declare themselves his adherents.
-The conversion of Sabbatai to Islam put an end to the career of Yachini as an agitator.
+With great subtlety, he obtained influence over two Polish rabbis who, as delegates of the Jews of Eastern Europe, had come to Constantinople to investigate the claims of Sabbatai and exercised such influence over them as to lead them to declare themselves his adherents.
+Sabbatai's conversion to Islam put an end to the career of Yakhini as an agitator.